-- State-space complexity of a game: the number of legal positions in a game. - Often it is difficult to decide whether one can be reached from the initial position or not, instead we use all possible arrangements. - Game-tree (or decision) complexity of a game: the number of nodes in a solution search tree. - Actually, it is usually a game graph, not tree. - A solution search tree is a tree where the game-theoretic value of the root position can be decided. - Each node in the tree is a legal position.
-The children of a parent node p are the positions that p can reach in one step. - ▷ Some children of a node may not be in a solution search tree. - ▶ For example, if facing a position, one can capture the opponent's king and thus wins in Chess, but he makes other move and as a result his king is captured in the next ply. - Some legal states may not be in an optimal solution search tree. - ▷ These are unreasonable positions.
+- State-space complexity of a game: the number of legal positions in a game. - Often it is difficult to filter out unreasonable positions, instead we use all possible arrangements for convenience. - Game-tree (or decision) complexity of a game: the number of nodes in a solution search tree. - Actually, it is usually a game graph, not tree. - A solution search tree is a tree where the game-theoretic value of the root position can be decided. - Each node in the tree is a legal position.
+The children of a parent node p are the positions that p can reach in one step. - ▷ Some children of a node may not be in a solution search tree. - ▶ For example, if facing a position, one can capture the opponent's king and thus wins in Chess, but he makes other move and as a result his king is captured in the next ply. - Some legal states may not be in an optimal solution search tree. - ▷ These are unreasonable positions. - Mostly concerns about weakly solving the game.